Steven Kwan Player Props: Guardians vs. Red Sox

-The Cleveland Guardians and Steven Kwan, who went 2-for-5 last time out, battle Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.
+On Sunday, Steven Kwan (.316 batting average in his past 10 games, with a double, five walks and an RBI) and the Cleveland Guardians play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 1:35 PM ET.

-In his last game, he had two hits (going 2-for-5) against the Red Sox.
+He racked up three hits (going 3-for-5) in his most recent appearance against the Red Sox.

 Steven Kwan Game Info & Props vs. the Red Sox